 The Top 8 Reasons to visit New Zealand in winter

-1. Lower prices and bargains available on accommodation, travel and events.
+1. Lower prices and bargains available on accommodation, travel and events

-2. Scenery that is arguably more beautiful in winter
+2. Arguably more beautiful scenery in winter

 3. The southern hemisphere’s best skiing